 “If successful and widely supported ECIs (…) are neglected by the Commission, the EU as such will lose credibility in the eyes of citizens”, MEPs say.

 They call on the Commission to table legislative proposals, if appropriate including a revision of the EU Water Framework Directive, in order to recognise that affordable access to water is a basic human right.

 MEPs point out that EU member states have a duty to ensure that access to water is guaranteed for all, regardless of the supplier and that suppliers provide safe drinking water and improve sanitation.

 The EU should also remain neutral with regard to national decisions governing the ownership of water companies.
 Given that water suppliers provide services of general interest, these services should be permanently excluded from EU single market rules, MEPs say.

 Moreover, the special character of water and sanitation services, such as production, distribution and treatment, makes it imperative to exclude them from any trade agreements the EU is negotiating or considering, they add.

 The report will be put to a vote by Parliament as a whole at the 7-10 September plenary session in Strasbourg.

 Note to editors

-In February 2014, organisers of the “Right2Water" campaign attended a hearing with the Environment Committee, in association with the Development, Internal market and Petitions committees.
-The ECI collected 1,884,790 signatures.
+In February 2014, organisers of the “Right2Water campaign held a hearing with the Environment Committee, in association with the Development, Internal market and Petitions committees.

-The initiators urged the EU Commission to guarantee access to water and sanitation as a human right, and give a legal undertaking that water services will not be liberalised in the EU.
+They urged the EU Commission to guarantee access to water and sanitation as a human right, and give a legal undertaking that water services will not be liberalised in the EU..
 MEPs shared the view that access to water is a basic human right, but some pointed out that rules on providing drinkable water remain within the remit of EU member states.